-Polymetallic nodules (figure 1.1) were first discovered in the early demonstrate its viability.
-1870s during the pioneering oceanographic expeditions of the HMS Challenger (figure 1.2a) [1].
-Under the aegis of the Royal Society, this Some Pacific Island nations have nodule resources in their small warship was refitted to accommodate the various equipment own exclusive economic zone (EEZ), but most nodule resources of a team of scientists.
-The team carried out hundreds of deep-sea reside within the international seabed area ("the Area").
-All soundings, dredges, and trawls and came to understand that the seabed mineral-related activities in the Area are governed by nodules were ubiquitous throughout the abyssal oceans.
-However, the International Seabed Authority (ISA), an intergovernmental it wasn't until the twentieth century that their exact composition body composed of 167 member states and the European Union would become clear.
-A range of studies conducted on both the (EU).
-The ISA was established in 1994 through the United Nations abundance and composition of polymetallic nodules led to the Convention on the Law of the Sea (UNCLOS) and its Implementation publication of the 1965 book Mineral Resources of the Sea [2], which Agreement.
-The ISA's dual mission is to authorize and control revealed that each individual nodule comprised a rich concentration development of seabed mineral-related operations and to protect of metals, among them nickel, cobalt, copper, and manganese, the marine environment in the Area. the very metals that have become so primary for contemporary applications, from batteries to solar panels to the metal alloys An entity can apply to the ISA for a 15-year exploration contract in used in cars, surgical tools, construction materials, cell phones, the Area provided it has been sponsored by an ISA Member State. and computers.
+Polymetallic nodules (figure 1.1) were first discovered in the early 1870s during the pioneering oceanographic expeditions of the HMS Challenger (figure 1.2a) [1].
+Under the aegis of the Royal Society, this small warship was refitted to accommodate the various equipment of a team of scientists.
+The team carried out hundreds of deepsea soundings, dredges, and trawls and came to understand that the nodules were ubiquitous throughout the abyssal oceans.
+However, it wasn't until the twentieth century that their exact composition would become clear.
+A range of studies conducted on both the abundance and composition of polymetallic nodules led to the publication of the 1965 book The Mineral Resources of the Sea [2], which detailed that each individual nodule comprised a rich concentration of metals, among them nickel, cobalt, copper, and manganese, the very metals that have become so primary for contemporary applications, from batteries to solar panels to the metal alloys used in cars, surgical tools, construction materials, cell phones, and computers.

 A polymetallic nodule is a rounded concretion that forms around a seed particle such as a shark's tooth.
-It lies in sediment, either fully or partially exposed to the ocean water above, and grows
+It lies in sediment, either fully or partially exposed to the ocean water above, and grows in one of (or a combination of) two ways: hydrogenetically, by precipitating minerals directly from the seawater, or diagenetically, by precipitating minerals from the semi-liquid layer of sediment in which it sits.
+It grows in deep waters at the rate of several millimeters per million years, with diagenetic nodules growing somewhat faster than hydrogenetic nodules.
+Typical nodule sizes are around ten centimeters in diameter.